Azq2/cnijfilter-arm-build/README.md

 In most cases full package is not necessary.
 For CUPS working we need only CUPS filters.

-USB or Network backend already exists in CUPS.
+Backends for usb or net already presents in CUPS.